luapower/luapower-all/nw.md

 ### `app:autoquit() -> t|f` <br> `app:autoquit(t|f)`

-Get/set the app autoquit flag (default: true).
+Get/set the app autoquit flag (default: `true`).
-When this flag is `true`, the app quits when the last visible non-child window is closed.
-NOTE: `hideonclose` has no effect if this is enabled.
+When this flag is `true`, the app loop exists when the last visible non-child window is closed.

 ### `app:quitting() -> [false]`